F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 <pre>echo "/bin/bash" > derpy.sh</pre>

-The above command is outputting "/bin/bash" into a file called derpy.sh.
+The above command is outputting “/bin/bash” into a file called derpy.sh.
 If this is executed, it will give derpy root privs.
-In order to execute this file, it must be made executable.
+To execute this file, it must be made executable.

 <pre>chmod +x derpy.sh</pre>